ISO 13125:2013 Testing

 Why does the test require light exposure and how is this controlled?

-Photocatalytic materials only become active in the presence of light โ€” typically UV or visible light depending on the catalyst used.
+Photocatalytic materials only become active in the presence of light β€” typically UV or visible light depending on the catalyst used.
 The test exposes both the treated surface and an untreated control to a defined period of light irradiation, after which viable fungal spores are extracted and counted.
 Controlling the light conditions precisely is essential to ensure results are valid, reproducible, and comparable across laboratories.

 How is the antifungal efficacy calculated and what constitutes a pass?

 After the light exposure period, viable fungal spores are recovered from both the treated and untreated control surfaces by extraction and counted on an appropriate agar medium.
-The efficacy of the antifungal finish is then calculated by comparing the two counts.
-The standard sets out specific criteria that must be satisfied for a test to be considered valid, and your full GLP report will detail the results against those criteria.
+Efficacy is calculated by comparing the two counts.
+The standard sets out specific criteria that must be satisfied for a test to be considered valid β€” your full GLP report will detail the results against those criteria.

 What certification can I use on my product if it passes?

-Products that successfully pass ISO 13125:2013 testing can be labelled as tested by airmid to ISO 13125:2013, supporting any antifungal efficacy claim you make in relation to the test data.
-The 4-week turnaround from receipt of samples means you can plan your product launch or marketing timeline with confidence.
-If you require testing against additional standards โ€” such as ISO 27447:2019 for antibacterial activity or ISO 18061:2014 for antiviral activity โ€” these can often be run concurrently to save time.
+Products that successfully pass ISO 13125:2013 testing can be labelled as tested by Airmid Healthgroup to ISO 13125:2013, supporting any antifungal efficacy claim you make in relation to the test data.
+If you require testing against additional standards β€” such as ISO 27447:2019 for antibacterial activity or ISO 18071:2016 for antiviral activity β€” these can often be run concurrently to save time.

 ISO Standards